juansanzone/juansanzone/README.md

 💡 My free time is also invested in programming.
 I have several personal ongoing side projects like:  <a href="https://apps.apple.com/us/app/ridit/id1442148798?l=es"> Ridit APP </a> or  <a href="https://apps.apple.com/us/app/waterink/id1250941742">Waterink APP</a>.

-👨🏻‍💻 I'm available to hear remote job offers related to Fintech area or tech mobile leadership positions.
+👨🏻‍💻 I'm available to hear remote job offers related to mobile leadership positions on Fintech & Crypto area.

 ## Find me around the web 🌎